controlecidadao/samantha_ia/README.md

    ![run](https://github.com/controlecidadao/samantha_ia/blob/main/images/run.png)

   A terminal window will open.

   For now, just press `ENTER` when you're asked if you want to download the model links.
+Samantha IA will open in a new browser tab.

 <br><br><br><br>